Aditya9056/smush-repo/readme.txt

 1. Upload the `wp-smush` plugin to your `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Configure your desired settings via the `Media -> WP Smush` settings page.
+1. Configure your desired settings via the `Smush` settings page in dashboard area
 1. Done!

 == Upgrade Notice ==